SAP/data-attribute-recommendation-python-sdk/README.md

 To use the SDK, you will need to have a service instance of the Data Attribute Recommendation service.
-For existing users of the SAP Cloud Platform, please see the [Initial Setup].
+For existing users of SAP BTP, please see the [Initial Setup].

-If you are new to SAP Cloud Platform and Data Attribute Recommendation, consider one of the following options:
+If you are new to SAP BTP and Data Attribute Recommendation, consider one of the following options:

 * Free Trial via [Tutorials on Data Attribute Recommendation]